 Per California Criminal Jury Instruction 521, if the District Attorney can prove beyond a reasonable doubt that the murder weapon was:

 - “penetrating ammunition” (defined as ammunition “designed primarily to penetrate metal or armor”), or

 then by law, the murder is defined as 1st Degree.

 Finally, if the District Attorney can prove that the murder was committed “by shooting a firearm from a motor vehicle” then the District Attorney has proven Murder in 1st Degree.
 In order to prove this, however, the District Attorney must prove Beyond a Reasonable Doubt that the accused:

 - “Shot a firearm from a motor vehicle;

 - Intentionally shot at a person who was outside the vehicle; and

 - He intended to kill that person.”

-This section of the California Criminal jury Instruction 521 was obviously designed to address the issue of drive by shootings.
-As such, this theory of Murder in he 1st Degree is most commonly used in gang trials.
+This section of the California Criminal Jury Instruction 521 was obviously designed to address the issue of drive-by shootings.
+As such, this theory of Murder in the 1st Degree is most commonly used in gang trials.

 Murder Lawyer Serving Los Angeles